EXPERT ADVICE

 • Annual saving: Cavity wall insulation could save you between £160- £470 (depending on the size of your property)

-You can often get help with the cost of cavity wall insulation from government schemes, which can make it even more attractive.
+Did you know you can often get help with the cost of cavity wall insulation from government schemes like the Great British Insulation Scheme?

 According to Chris from EPC Choice Ltd, installing Solar Photovoltaics (PV) panels can improve your EPC rating by anything between eight and 15 points – a huge uptick!